 Adam has nearly fifteen years of computer science and software development experience and founded Neosavvy in 2008.
 He is a graduate of North Carolina State University where he studied computer science and he has served as a developer, software engineer, and consultant for IBM, ITS, Roundarch, Motricity, Morgan Stanley, HBO, Bloomberg and many other large firms and startups.
 At Neosavvy he has delivered numerous projects, including various EC2- and Rackspace-support cloud services utilizing HTML5 AngularJS, and other languages.
 In addition to serving as lead software developer on many projects, Adam actively leads Neosavvy’s business, client, and employee interests.

-Adam lives in Brooklyn and as a North Carolina native he enjoys camping, hiking, and backpacking.
+Adam lives in Asheville, North Carolina and enjoys fitness, lifting, camping, hiking, and backpacking.

 Trevor is a native Chicagoan and joined Neosavvy at the beginning of 2013.
 Over the course of his career he has participated in development efforts for Keyser Group, Bloomberg Sports, Pearson, Morgan Stanley, RunEnergy, and others.
 He is a graduate of Northwestern University where his combined study of computer science, film production, and history informs his diverse background and dynamic ability to facilitate communication and lead engineering efforts among various project team members and stakeholders.
 His past software experience begins with Adobe Flex and extends to Java Enterprise development, as well as Ruby on Rails and Python.
 As a developer, he is also proficient in Angular JS and other HTML5 technologies.